Aam-Digital/query-backend/README.md

      --data-urlencode "scopes=openid reporting_read reporting_write"
 ```
 Check API docs for the required "scopes".
-This returns a JWT access token required to provided as Bearer TokenDecorator for any request to the API endpoints.
+This returns a JWT access token required to provided as Bearer Token for any request to the API endpoints.
 Sample token:
 ```json
 {
   "access_token": "eyJhbGciOiJSUzI...",